 3. Barnes & Noble Summer Reading Program

 Just have your kids read eight books and write about their favorite parts of each one in the journal.
-Bring the journal into a local Barnes & Noble between Aug.
-1 and Aug.
-31, and your kids can pick out a book from a selected list.
+Bring the journal into a local Barnes & Noble between July 1 and Aug.
+31, and your child can pick out a book from a selected list.

-Neighborhoods all over the country are adding Little Free Libraries.
+Neighborhoods all over the country are becoming populated with Little Free Libraries.
 These small shelves allow people to share books and always have something new to read.